Aspidotis densa: Habitat

 A. densa grows in rocky areas, usually on serpentine soils on rocky mountain slopes, well-drained but seasonally moist.
 It is usually found in growing full sun, but it can tolerate some shade.
 It can grow in rock crevices and exposed rocky outcrops in mossy cracks, and over time may creep to fill in fissures, creating well-established colonies in the outcrop.
 Though it grows mostly on serpentine, A. densa is also found on other rocks and soil types.
+There are numerous occurrences of this species west of Victoria, British Columbia on mafic (basalt) hills where no ultramafic rock, including serpentine, is mapped.

 Range

 A. densa is native largely to the west coast of North America from British Columbia to California and east to the Rocky Mountains in Idaho, Montana, and Wyoming.
 There is a disjunct population on serpentine soil in Frontenac National Park in Quebec, and closer probably disjunct populations in the Wasatch Mountains of Utah and in the Cuyamaca Mountains near San Diego California, neither apparently associated with serpentine.
 It typically grows in mountains from low elevations to about 3,000 meters.
 It also grows near sea level near coasts in a few locations associated with serpentine, notably in Marin County California and in Washington Park and Cypress Island near Anacortes Washington.